 A new checkbox called Allow users to create a ticket in Servicecamp will be available in the QuickSupport customization window.

 Note: There are some limitations on to whom this feature will be available.
-Users who has Servicecamp included in their license and already have active Servicecamp instance will be able to use this feature right away.
+Users who bought Servicecamp and already have active Servicecamp instance will be able to use this feature right away.
 Users who has trial Servicecamp instance will be able to use feature as well.
-Users who has Servicecamp included in their license but do not have active Servicecamp instance or have expired Servicecamp instance checkbox will be shown inactive.
-To use feature those users need to activate their Servicecamp instance.
-New checkbox will not be available for free users and users who owns business license.
+Users who bought Servicecamp, but do not have an active Servicecamp instance yet or have an expired Servicecamp instance checkbox will be shown inactive.
+To use this feature those users need to activate their Servicecamp instance.
+New checkbox will not be available for free users.

 By ticking the checkbox user can see a Create Ticket button that appears on the QuickSupport preview mode and a drop-down menu under checkbox.

 The displayed drop-down menu allows to choose an inbox into which tickets will be created.

 Note: For customers using multiple instances another drop-down menu will be displayed that allows to firstly choose an instance followed by choosing the inbox.

 With the above mentioned steps Servicecamp and QuickSupport integration is configured and user can download the customized QuickSupport module from your homepage (Create a button on this page) or you can send the corresponding download link to the end-users/customers.